Cohesive Global Public Policy

 -Martin Luther King, Jr.

-Topical frameworks inclusive to a Cohesive public policy for human development in a global context
+Frameworks inclusive to Cohesive global public policy for human development in a global context

 Spirituality is the inner essence of being human, the driver of conciousness and ability, intelligence and creativity, and being bonded with the universe.

-Those things that all humans share in common and are crucial for quality life to include: health, justice, education, security, love, and belonging.
+Things that humans share in common that are crucial for quality life: health, justice, consciousness, unity, spirituality, education, security, love, belonging.